 During the Cold War, following a blown operation in Hungary in which a British Intelligence agent is shot, former agent George Smiley (Gary Oldman) is pulled out of retirement.
 His task is to find a mole planted deep within the ranks of MI6.
 He faces tough opposition from the men in charge and can trust nobody aside from his young assistant, Peter Guillam (Benedict Cumberbatch).
 Can Smiley follow the subsequent elaborate and complex trail without alerting the mole?

-Many spy movies tend to rely mostly on dialogue and exotic locations to tell their complex stories.
-But based on the classic novel by John le Carre -- which was also made into a 1979 miniseries starring Alec Guinness -- TINKER TAILER SOLDIER SPY gets by on subtlety.
-Swedish director Tomas Alfredson, making his English language debut, maintains an intricate balance And Oldman, walking in Guinness' formidable shoes, gives a truly great, reserved performance.
+Many spy movies tend to rely mostly on dialogue and exotic locations to tell their complex stories, but the superb TINKER TAILER SOLDIER SPY gets by on subtlety.
+The movie is based on the classic novel by John le Carre -- which was also made into a 1979 miniseries starring Alec Guinness.
+Swedish director Tomas Alfredson, making his English language debut, maintains an intricate balance, and Oldman, walking in Guinness' formidable shoes, gives a truly great, reserved performance.

 Unlike many spy movies, there's very little shooting or chasing here.
 The color scheme is muted and industrial; even a hot cup of tea doesn't quite cut through the gloom.
 In many scenes, characters just seem to be sitting in rooms and talking.
 It sounds dull, but it's actually one of the best spy movies ever made, adding glorious layers and tones to each moment and building on moods and silences so that the exciting moments mean all that much more.
 Indeed, this quiet movie generates more suspense than a hundred chases and shoot-outs.